 Only the policy admin who has added the withdrawal bank account to their Expensify account will be able to reimburse employees.
 No other policy admins or users will be able to reimburse employees from that bank account, unless permission has been granted.

-This person must first be a policy administrator.
+This person must first be a policy admin for a company policy.